San Jose Museums: Top Attractions for Culture, Fun and Discovery

 San Jose Museum of Quilts and Textiles offers temporary exhibits and has resident artists.
 The permanent collection contains over 1,000 textiles such as historic quilts, contemporary quilts and textile art forms.
 While the collection is not open to the public, guests may request a private tour.
 Past exhibits have included fiber art and technology, manipulated cloth, and weaving.
-Current and upcoming exhibits are open to the public Wednesday through Sunday excluding major holidays.
+Most exhibits are open to the public Wednesday through Sunday excluding major holidays.

 Computer History Museum

-At Computer History Museum, the Information Age is showcased through exhibits and activities.
+At Computer History Museum, Information Age is showcased through exhibits and activities.
 The museum showcases the history of computing and ongoing impact it has on society.
 Guests see over 40 years of computers, development and innovation.